 About Catalano Architects

 A Wellesley home originally designed by architect Royal Barry Wills benefited from two renovations by Catalano Architects.
 First, the firm redesigned the kitchen and dining spaces, as well as the south-facing terraces.
 The west end of the house was completely reworked to house a garage, family room, and master suite.
 The team followed up with an addition to the east wing.
-The new square-footage encompasses a guest suite and two-story study.
+The new square-footage encompasses a guest suite and a two-story study.
 The ground floor offers a master suite, guest suite, and workout studio.
 The designers also pumped up the house’s curb appeal.
 The formal driveway and gatehouse are a fitting entrance to the grand property.
-A South Bay residence received the same careful attention.
-Walk through its entrance and you are immediately treated to a panoramic view through the living room’s double-height windows.
-In fact, Catalano Architects oriented all of the main living spaces toward the picturesque bay.
+Also located in Wellesley is a Catalano Architects original that harkens back to stately early-20th century houses.
+This five-part colonial revival is set in brick and wood and accommodates three levels of active indoor and outdoor living.
+The L-shaped home surrounds a beautiful courtyard and includes a wine cellar underneath the staircase.
+The home is also energy-efficient.

 Hacin + Associates